sandermangel/how-to-remote/README.md

 ## Home Office
 * Designate a room as office.
 This helps keeping home and work seperated.
+* Let your colleagues know when you are online, and make sure to be avaiable via a chat program or email.
+* Don't forget to log your time if you have to.

+## Work-life balance
 * Keep a routine.
 Start at the same time, have a lunch break and stop at the end of the day.
-* Let your colleagues know when you are online, and make sure to be avaiable via a chat program or email.
+* Maintain regular hours.
+* Socialise with colleagues.
+Try to set up regular catchups to talk off-topic with your colleagues or attend online meetups.
+* Take sick days when you're ill.

 ## Conference Calling
 * Assume every meeting is a remote meeting.